transcom/mymove/docs/adr/0054-consolidate-moves-and-mtos.md

 * `ppm_estimated_weight`: this is being set by the Prime currently so we are keeping it for now.

+* `reference_id`: A unique identifier for an MTO (which also serves as the prefix for payment request numbers) in `dddd-dddd` format.
+There is still an ongoing discussion as to whether or not we need this `reference_id` in addition to the unique `locator` identifier, so we are keeping `reference_id` for now.

 ### Fields that we are not moving from move_task_orders to moves

 * `is_canceled`: used to determine if an MTO was canceled or not.
 The moves table already has a `status` field with a `CANCELED` option, so we can get rid of `is_canceled` and use `status` instead.

-* `reference_id`: A unique identifier for an MTO (which also serves as the prefix for payment request numbers) in `dddd-dddd` format.
-A `moves` record already has a unique identifier with `locator`, so we shouldn't need both after merging.

 ## Pros and Cons of the Alternatives